Amr-Reda/ReactBooks/README.md

 1. download the files ,Click`"Clone in Desktop" / "Download ZIP"`.
 2. extract the files.
-3. Change to root directory
+3. Change to root directory.
-4. Install dependencies: npm install
+4. Install dependencies: npm install.
-5. Start the app: npm start(will open the browser on http://localhost:3000.)
+5. Start the app: npm start(will open the browser on http://localhost:3000).

 ## Known bugs